 Recreation is the experience that results from freely chosen participation in physical, social, intellectual, creative and spiritual pursuits that enhance individual and community wellbeing.

-ISRC and CPRA, 2015 to Wellbeing - A Framework for Recreation in Canada was endorsed in February 2015 rovincial and Territorial Ministers responsible for Sport, Physical Activity and Recreation. ederal, P contribu d Parks ederal, P s contribund Parks riorities ca rovincial and Territorial Ministers responsible for Sport, Physical Activity and Recreation.
-Itors to the Framework, Yukon Government Sport and Recreation Branch and the Recreation Association of the Yukon encourage communities to consider how some of these national
+ISRC and CPRA, 2015

+Pathways to Wellbeing - A Framework for Recreation in Canada was endorsed in February 2015 by Federal, Provincial and Territorial Ministers responsible for Sport, Physical Activity and Recreation.

+As contributors to the Framework, Yukon Government Sport and Recreation Branch and the Recreation and Parks Association of the Yukon encourage communities to consider how some of these national priorities can be integrated into their local community recreation plans.

+The Framework for Recreation in Canada can be accessed at www.lin.ca/national-recreation-framework.